Lie groups of controlled characters of combinatorial Hopf algebras: Introduction and statement of results

 has a (necessarily unique) $C^{r+1}$-solution $\Evol (\eta)\coloneq\gamma\colon [0,1]\rightarrow G$.
 Furthermore, if $G$ is $C^r$-semiregular and the map

 is smooth, then $G$ is called \emph{$C^r$-regular}.
 If $G$ is $C^r$-regular and $r\leq s$, then $G$ is also $C^s$-regular.
 A $C^\infty$-regular Lie group $G$ is called \emph{regular} \emph{(in the sense of Milnor}) -- a property first defined in \cite{milnor1983}.
 Every finite-dimensional Lie group is $C^0$-regular (cf. \cite{neeb2006}).
-Several important results in infinite-dimensional Lie theory are only available for regular Lie groups (see \cite{milnor1983,neeb2006,HG15reg}, cf.\ also \cite{KM97} and the references therein).
+Several important results in infinite-dimensional Lie theory are only available for regular Lie groups (see \cite{milnor1983,neeb2006,HG15reg}, cf.\ also \cite{KM97}).

 Recall that in \cite[Theorem C]{BDS16} the regularity of the character group $\Char{\Hopf}{B}$ is shown.
 Together with well known techniques from \cite{HG15reg}, this result paves the way to establish semiregularity of the controlled character groups.
 Our strategy is to prove that the solutions of the differential equations on $\Char{\Hopf}{B}$ remain in the group of controlled characters if the initial data of the differential equation is contained in the controlled characters.
 Unfortunately, we were unable to obtain the necessary estimates to carry out this program in full generality.
 Instead our methods yield (semi-)regularity only for a certain class of combinatorial Hopf algebras in the presence of additional estimates.
-Before we state the result, recall the notion of a \emph{right-handed Hopf algebra} from \cite{MP15}:
+Before we state the result, recall the notion of a \emph{right-handed Hopf algebra} from \cite{MP15}: A combinatorial Hopf algebra $(\Hopf, \Sigma)$ is \emph{right-handed} if the reduced coproduct\footnote{Recall that in a graded and connected Hopf algebra the coproduct can be written as $\Delta (x) = 1 \otimes x + x\otimes 1 + \overline{\Delta} (x)$, where $\overline{\Delta}$ is a sum of tensor products $a\otimes b$ with $|a|, |b|\geq 1$.} satisfies